Chiang Mai, Thailand

 Even if we provide them with a massage training opportunity in prison and even if they get their certificate, it is extremely hard for them to find a job in any massage place.
 Some business owners refuse to give jobs to ex-prisoners, they don’t trust them.
 There are some place, of course, that don’t mind about their past and are willing to hire them but then they usually face discrimination and exclusion from their co-workers.
 It’s hard for ex-prisoners to be accepted and make friends.
 Most of the time when people know a woman is an ex prisoner they get scared and take their distance.

 For all those reasons, it was important to me to set up this project, so that those women ex-prisoners could start their life over and have a future.
-This place is important because of two things: First, these women can make a living, support their family and stay out of trouble.
-Second, they find a community who accepts them and integrate them into the group, they have friends who don’t judge them or push them away but who, instead, understands their life.
-They feel that they belong in the group, and this is very important to help the person to rebuild.
+This place is important because of two things: first, these women can make a living, support their family and stay out of trouble.
+Second, they find a community who accepts them and integrates them into the group, they have friends who won’t judge them or push them away but who, instead, understand their life.
+They feel that they belong to the group, and this is very important to help the person to rebuild.
 [For more information about this project, click here].

 I started this project three years and a half ago.
 At the beginning it was just me and three ex inmates.
 It has expanded a lot since, now we have three shops and fifty women working.
 They trust me and I trust them.
 They work and get 50% of the money on every massage.
 The rest of the money is used to expand the social business and help more women.

 I am very proud of this project and when I see how accomplished and empowered those women are now, I feel blessed.
 They can make a good living and take care of their family with dignity.
 That makes me very happy.

 “Women are not weak (…) but if at least they could choose their life, this would be a real change, this would be a real step towards women empowerment”